The Ultimate Guide to a Maximizing Magnesium

 - Threonate has the most studies for neurological benefits Magtein is the specific ingredient to look for because it’s derived from magnesium threonate.
 This form of magnesium crosses the blood-brain barrier and makes it more readily available in the brain.
 Some studies suggest that this form is especially useful for cognitive function – including improved attention, learning, and memory.

-Find my magnesium protocol picks on Fullscript HERE.
+Find my magnesium protocol picks on Fullscript HERE

 Screening for Magnesium needs